dejanbatanjac/dejanbatanjac.github.io/_posts/2021-01-29-activation-functions.md

 ## Binary step

-Defined super simple this is one of the most basic functions
+Defined super simple this is one of the most basic functions:

 <div>